Blinken set to see Israelis, Arabs wary about Iran, Ukraine

 That conflict has roiled world energy markets, leading the U.S. and Europe to appeal to Arab and other major oil suppliers to step up production.
 The war may also soon result in major food security challenges, particularly across the Middle East, which imports vast quantities of grain from Ukraine.

-Bennett has tried to present himself as a potential mediator between Putin, Ukraine and the West but his discussions with the Russian leader have yet to bear fruit.
+Bennett has presented himself as a mediator between Putin, Ukraine and the West but his discussions with the Russian leader have yet to bear fruit.
 U.S, officials say Blinken plans to discuss possible roles that Israel, which has concerns about the Russian presence in its northern neighbor Syria, could play.

 Israel regularly conducts airstrikes on what it says are hostile Iranian military targets in Syria.
 Such strikes must be coordinated with Russia, which intervened in Syria’s civil war in 2015 on the side of President Bashar Assad.
 Russia is also a party to the Iran talks.

-From Israel, Blinken will travel on to Morocco and Algeria.
+After Israel, Biden will travel on to Morocco and Algeria.
 Apart from seeing senior Moroccan officials in Rabat, Blinken will also meet there with Abu Dhabi’s powerful crown prince, Sheikh Mohammed bin Zayed Al Nahyan, the de facto leader of the United Arab Emirates.

 He is a key player in the region and met with Bennett and Egyptian President Abdel-Fattah el-Sissi in Egypt this past week, and with el-Sissi, Jordan’s King Abdullah II and Iraqi Prime Minister Mustafa al-Kadhimi in Jordan.